 - How are you measuring up to the rest of the team?

-Employees who are paid more than you.
-At early stage businesses, it’s quite possible that you’ll take on employees who are paid considerably more than you.
+At early-stage businesses, it’s quite possible that you’ll take on employees who are paid considerably more than you.
 I had this exact experience with one of our early hires at CharlieHR.
 It’s a daunting, uncomfortable thing to do – but fundamentally, this shouldn’t change how you see your own salary.

 However, this is a dangerous line to walk.